 How fishing and hunting fees are used

-Learn how your fees are invested to improve fishing and hunting in the province.
+Learn how your fees are invested to improve fishing and hunting in Ontario.

 The province spends 100% of hunting and fishing revenue on fish and wildlife management.
 This includes revenue from: